lushaoming/verify/README.md

 ### How to install?
 - Use composer command : composer require lsmverify/lsmverify
+- No composer? click [here](https://getcomposer.org/download/ "here") to download and install composer.
 ### How to use this package?
 ```php
 <?php